Visiting Iran in March

 How is the weather and what to wear in March?

 Take a warm jacket for nights in central cities if you are cold-sensitive.
-You will also need a coat for cold nights of western and northern cities on March.
+You will also need a coat for cold nights of western and northern cities of Iran in March.

-Don’t forget your camera for capturing green landscapes of Iran during spring.
+Don’t forget your fully charge smart phone or camera for capturing green landscapes of Iran during spring.

 The most important and famous feast of Iran is Nowruz.
 It is the Iranian New Year ceremony which has been celebrated for 3000 years in Balkans, black sea basins, central Asia and western Asia.
 Nowruz, this symbolic ritual, has been celebrated in honor of the spring getting started and revival of the nature in the north hemisphere of the earth, on first day of Farvardin (march20).
-Nowruz starts with setting up and gathering around a table named “haft sin” which includes seven items starting with “S”, which are the symbols of health, happiness and other things such as:
+Nowruz starts with khune tekkeno – house cleaning symbolizing the revival of heart and sould, setting up and gathering around a table named “haft sin” which includes seven items starting with “S”, which are the symbols of health, happiness and other things such as:

 - Sabze (lentil sprouts that plant in a dish)

 - Samanu (a kind of sweet, made from wheat)

 - Senjed (a little red and dries fruit)

 - Seer (garlic)